kubecost/docs/assets.md

 The Kubecost Assets view shows Kubernetes cluster costs broken down by the individual backing assets in your cluster (e.g. cost by node, disk, and other assets).
 It’s used to identify spend drivers over time and to audit Allocation data.
 This view can also optionally show out-of-cluster assets by service, tag/label, etc.

-> Note: Similar to our Allocation API, the Assets API uses our ETL pipeline which aggregates data daily.
+> **Note**: Similar to our Allocation API, the Assets API uses our ETL pipeline which aggregates data daily.
 This allows for enterprise-scale with much higher performance.

 ![Kubecost Assets view](https://raw.githubusercontent.com/kubecost/docs/main/images/assets-screenshot.png)

 This user interface is available at `<your-kubecost-address>/assets.html`.

-# Assets API
+## Assets API

 The assets API retrieves backing cost data broken down by individual assets in your cluster but also provides various aggregations of this data.